AdyGCode/ICT50120-SaaS-Library/_docs/ReadMe-00-Setting-Up.md

 });
 ```

-We do not need to add anything to the Model for the Author Books.
+We do not need an Author-Book Model as the middle table is a simple pivot.

 Run these migrations to verify code is correct.